manell0/couronne/README.md

 # Issues and Bugs
 A big Issue was that I had named my variables in my model very badly because I thought it was just to change the names later (I am an idiot).
 When I then tried to change the names in my model through migrate, the whole program crashed!
 After a lot of ifs and buts, I managed to get everything back, but with the variables with bad names.
 Then I got some encouragement and some help to fix it from a girl named Owonikoko Oluwaseun who by the way is my mentor.
 Thank you dear mentor!

-##### Other information:
+### Other information:
-PROBLEMS in home view which I do not intend to care about (except line too long, if it is extremely and very much too long) 'django.forms' imported but unused line too long (82 > 79 characters)
+PROBLEMS in home view which I do not intend to care about (except line too long, if it is extremely and very much too long)
+- 'django.forms' imported but unused

+- line too long (82 > 79 characters)

-Class 'UserProfileInfo' has no 'objects' member comparison to True should be 'if cond is True:' or 'if cond:'
+- Class 'UserProfileInfo' has no 'objects' member objects

+- comparison to True should be 'if cond is True:' or 'if cond:'
 # Technologies Used

 ### Main Languages Used